powowbox/angular-google-places-autocomplete/README.md

 The number of suggestions is limited to 3 to avoid to take too much place on the screen.

-Angular directive for the Google Places Autocomplete component.

 Installation
 ------------